 You want SERVICE.
 With the Marken Law Group, PS, you get personal service as well as the security of working with an experienced Social Security disability attorney.
 We can help you walk through the process of filing your claim without any payment to our firm.

-For social security disability benefits (SSDI) you must wait five months from the time you become disabled until you may be eligible for benefits.
+For Social Security disability benefits (SSDI) you must wait five months from the time you become disabled until you may be eligible for benefits.
 SSI has no waiting period requirement, but the application process can be difficult and many claims are denied on the first try.
 We can help appeal a denial, help you file your SSI or SSDI claim, and fight for your benefits.
 Contact us now to get started for free.

-SSI benefits are not taxable but you must report all sources of income to the Social Security Administration if you receive SSI payments.
+SSI benefits are not taxable but you must report all sources of income and resources to the Social Security Administration if you receive SSI payments.
 SSI does not need to be reported as income to the IRS.

 The reason you must report your income to the SSA is so that they can monitor your eligibility to receive SSI benefits.
-If you exceed the income threshold you may stop receiving SSI benefits.
+If you exceed the income threshold you may stop receiving benefits.